Agostina Laurenzano makes an effort to propose a fully circular economy project.

 Once all the tests of the bioplastic sheets were dry, she was able to observe which one had the optimal elasticity.
 To regulate this elasticity and prevent future breakage, she decided to reinforce the bioplastic with a completely natural and very abundant resource, the veins of plant leaves.

-As more ribs of tree leaves are immersed in the bioplastic gel, the more resistant it will be and the less elastic properties it will keep, but it will retain all its flexibility.
+As more ribs of tree leaves are immersed in the bioplastic gel, the more resistant it will be and the less elastic properties it will retain, but it will retain all its flexibility.
+With this proposal, the designer invites us to reflect on the abundant amount of resources that we have in front of our eyes.

-For her, it is not about accumulating piles of organic waste, for her, it is about studying each of these resources and making the best of them.
+For her, it is not about accumulating piles of organic waste, it is about studying each of these resources and making the best of them.

-In this new proposal for a circular economy production, Agostina wants to recover the ability to harvest and sow in our homes, to encourage local and proximity production, artisanal production with the recovery of ancestral techniques, care in energy use, and the compost.
+In this new proposal for a circular economy production, the designer wants to recover the ability to harvest and sow in our homes, to encourage local and proximity production, artisanal production with the recovery of ancestral techniques, care in energy use, and the ability to compost.

 Starch Production: